borntofrappe/game-development/Practice/Target Practice/README.md

 - `Physics` considers projectile motion

-- `Terrain` explores how to render the game's terrain and cannoball holes
+- `Terrain` explores how to create the terrain

+- `Holes` merges the two sub-folders to consider how the projectile should modify the terrain

 ### Physics